There are several reasons why a dog may hump his bed. The following summarizes the reasons why this may occur.

 It is Sexual in Nature for the Dog

-It is quite common to see a dog humping in public places, sometimes, they hump the legs of their owners, and sometimes they do it with other dogs.
-Mounting is a natural position for dogs, and unneutered and unspayed dogs under the age of 1year will likely hump more frequently than older dogs.
-It is therefore expected that the dog might be exercising his sexual stimulation and aggressiveness by humping the Dog Bed.
-Humping should not always be associated with signs of sexual desires in dogs, it could be as a result of several other things.
+It is quite common to see a dog humping in public places, sometimes, they hump their owners’ legs, and sometimes they do it with other dogs.
+Mounting is a natural position for dogs, and unneutered and unspayed dogs under the age of one year will likely hump more frequently than older dogs.
+Therefore, it is expected that the dog might be exercising his sexual stimulation and aggressiveness by humping the Dog Bed.
+Humping should not always be associated with signs of sexual desires in dogs; it could be due to several other things.

 While humping is natural for most dogs, your older dog may hump his bed as a sign of dominance.
 It could simply be a reaction to a bed that excites the dog.
 If you just bought a bed or spray the dog bed with an exciting spray that induces excitement in your dog, he could naturally show off his excitement by humping the bed or even the pillow.

-Humping outdoors on the other hand may simply show that the dog has not been socializing for a long time.
+Humping outdoors, on the other hand, may show that the dog has not been socializing for a long time.
 Sometimes a dog may start humping in reaction to the arrival of some visitors at home or seeing some other dogs around.